Gender nonconformity: Association with sexual orientation

-Gender theorist Judith Butler, in their essay Performative Acts and Gender Constitution: An Essay in Phenomenology and Feminist Theory, states: "Discrete genders are part of what humanizes individuals within contemporary culture; indeed, those who fail to do their gender right are regularly punished.
+Gender theorist Judith Butler, in the essay Performative Acts and Gender Constitution: An Essay in Phenomenology and Feminist Theory, states: "Discrete genders are part of what humanizes individuals within contemporary culture; indeed, those who fail to do their gender right are regularly punished.
 Because there is neither an 'essence' that gender expresses or externalizes nor an objective ideal to which gender aspires."
-Butler argues that gender is not an inherent aspect of identity, further stating, "...One might try to reconcile the gendered body as the legacy of sedimented acts rather than a predetermined or foreclosed structure, essence or fact, whether natural, cultural, or linguistic".
+Butler argues that gender is not an inherent aspect of identity, further stating, "...One might try to reconcile the gendered body as the legacy of sedimented acts rather than a predetermined or foreclosed structure, essence or fact, whether natural, cultural, or linguistic."

-Research into nonbinary gender identities has found this:
+Research into non-binary gender identities has found the following:

 The overwhelming majority of non-binary respondents ... identified as having a sexual minority sexual orientation, which is also consistent with findings from other research.
 This substantial overlap between non-binary gender and sexual minority status is intriguing and supports the conceptualization that "non-traditional" gender identities (i.e., outside the gender binary) and sexual orientation are distinct yet interrelated constructs.
-Bisexual and gay male individuals who do not conform to traditional gender norms might experience increased discrimination compared to those who do.
-One study found Latino gay and bisexual men that identify as gender nonconforming faced higher levels of homophobia and psychological distress compared to their gender-conforming counterparts.
-Furthermore, nonconforming to traditional gender norms may elevate the risk of suicide attempts among gay adolescents, whereas studies on lesbians do not consistently show similar patterns.
-This may be attributed to heightened mistreatment of boys displaying feminine traits, by parents and peers.
+Bisexual and gay men who do not conform to traditional gender norms might experience increased discrimination compared to those who do.
+One study found that Latino gay and bisexual men that identify as gender nonconforming faced higher levels of homophobia and psychological distress than their gender-conforming counterparts.
+Furthermore, nonconformity to traditional gender norms may elevate the risk of suicide attempts among gay adolescents, whereas studies on lesbians do not consistently show similar patterns.
+This may be attributed to the heightened mistreatment of boys displaying feminine traits by parents and peers, compared with girls displaying masculine traits.

 Clothing

-Among adults, the wearing of women's clothing by men is often socially stigmatized and fetishized, or viewed as sexually abnormal.
+Among adults, the wearing of women's clothing by men is often socially stigmatized and fetishized or viewed as sexually abnormal.
 However, cross-dressing may be a form of gender expression and is not necessarily related to erotic activity, nor is it indicative of sexual orientation.
-Other gender-nonconforming men prefer to simply modify and stylise men's clothing as an expression of their interest in appearance and fashion.
+People may cross-dress for a number of reasons, such as fashion, entertainment, or self-expression.
+Cross-dressing is not exclusive to males; people assigned female at birth can also cross-dress.